ietf-rats-wg/eat/draft-ietf-rats-eat.md

 This claim characterizes the device/entity ability to defend against attacks aimed at capturing the signing key, forging claims and at forging EATs.
-This is done by defining four security levels as described below.
+This is by defining four security levels as described below.

-These claims describe security environment and countermeasures available on the end-entity / client device where the attestation key reside and the claims originate.
+These claims describe security environment and countermeasures available on the end-entity/client device where the attestation key resides and the claims originate.

-1 -- Unrestricted
+1 - Unrestricted:
 : There is some expectation that implementor will protect the attestation signing keys at this level.
-Otherwise the EAT provides no meaningful security assurances.
+Otherwise, the EAT provides no meaningful security assurances.

-2-- Restricted
+2 - Restricted:
-: Entities at this level should not be general-purpose operating environments that host features such as app download systems, web browsers and complex productivity applications.
+: Entities at this level are not be general-purpose operating environments that host features such as app download systems, web browsers and complex productivity applications.
 It is akin to the Secure Restricted level (see below) without the security orientation.
 Examples include a Wi-Fi subsystem, an IoT camera, or sensor device.

-3 -- Secure Restricted
+Often these can be considered more secure than unrestricted just because they are much simpler and a smaller attack surface, but this won't always be the case.
+Some restricted devices may be implemented more poorly than unrestricted devices.

+3 - Secure-Restricted:
-: Entities at this level must meet the criteria defined by FIDO Allowed Restricted Operating Environments {{FIDO.AROE}}.
+: Entities at this level must meet the criteria defined in section 4 of FIDO Allowed Restricted Operating Environments {{FIDO.AROE}}.
 Examples include TEE's and schemes using virtualization-based security.
-Like the FIDO security goal, security at this level is aimed at defending well against large-scale network / remote attacks against the device.
+Like the FIDO security goal, security at this level is aimed at defending well against large-scale network/remote attacks against the device.

-4 -- Hardware
+4 - Hardware:
 : Entities at this level must include substantial defense against physical or electrical attacks against the device itself.
 It is assumed any potential attacker has captured the device and can disassemble it.
-Example include TPMs and Secure Elements.
+Examples include TPMs and Secure Elements.

 The entity should claim the highest security level it achieves and no higher.
 This set is not extensible so as to provide a common interoperable description of security level to the relying party.